 -

-If you run warm, choose a more breathable weave and avoid piling heavy throws on the seat while you’re using it.
+If you run warm, choose a more breathable weave and review a few fabric-sofa options before you commit.

 -